CocoaPods/cocoadocs.org/README.md

 - Starting the webhook server is as simple as running `./server.rb`
 - Creating a doc and uploading to S3 for the most recent version of a pod: `./cocoadocs cocoadocs doc [pod_name or path_to_podspec]`
 - Reparsing & uploading _x_ amount of days worth of CocoaPods: `./cocoadocs cocoadocs days [days]`

+##### Thanks!

+The creation of CocoaDocs v2 has been made possible with help from the following:

+* Kyle Fuller - Admin & Code
+* Delisa Mason - Docstat gem
+* Clay Allsopp - Readme Complexity gem
+* Ash Furrow - Javascript & Ruby assistance
+* Boris Bugling - Boring legwork on templates